FC

 Lab Policies

-The labs and the Post Hall are for student-use only.
+Labs and post suites are for student-use only.
 This is to keep our facilities secure and to minimize potential distractions that guests may cause for other students who are trying to focus on their work.
 If you wish to bring a guest to a lab or the Post Hall, you must seek prior approval from FSU faculty.

 Food and drink